Tally MCP Server – Manage Forms and Analyze Data with AI

 Tally's MCP server is free to use on all plans.

-What is an MCP?How to set it upWhat you can doCreate forms from a descriptionEdit existing formsBrowse and organizeFetch and analyze submission dataFAQ
+What is an MCP?How to set it upWhat you can doCreate forms from a descriptionEdit existing formsBrowse and organizeFetch and analyze submission dataVisualize your dataRun sentiment analysis on open-ended responsesCalculate scores and metricsQualitative analysis at scaleFAQ

 What is an MCP?